 I just did that, and opened up one of the top links.
 There were so many potentially dangerous suggestions in there!
 First of all, the article I picked was written about 2.5 years ago.
 I clicked on the bio for the author, and he is no longer on the staff list.
 I don’t know why, but if you had questions he wouldn’t even be available to respond.

-The author does mention this is not a long-term fix, but someone might skip over reading that and then be disappointed when the weight comes back.
+The author does also mention this is not a long-term fix, but someone might skip over reading that and then be disappointed when the weight comes back.

 The point is, with all the information at our fingertips with access to the internet, it’s easy to find information.
 But that doesn’t mean it’s good information.
 If you assume someone is an expert and follow their advice, you might wonder what you did wrong when you’re unsuccessful.
-Even worse, you could end up hurting yourself or someone else following bad advice.
+Even worse, you could end up hurting yourself or someone else by following bad advice.